 Finding a good, responsible breeder

-Once you’ve decided on the right breed for you and your household, you should find a responsible breeder to buy from.
 Finding a breeder who breeds healthy puppies is such an important step to get right, and the right breeder is worth the wait.
 Buying from someone who responsibly breeds healthy puppies will increase your chances of having a happy, healthy dog for the duration of their life.

 How to find a responsible breeder

-Although there are many responsible breeders outside of the Kennel Club’s Assured Breeders Scheme, it can be difficult to identify them.
 Start by asking friends and family, training clubs and your local vet for recommendations.
 It’s important to know what to look out for when researching breeders so you know how to recognise a responsible breeder and notice any potential red flags that could mean a puppy has not been bred in a welfare positive environment.

 A responsible breeder will:

-• Be happy to speak to you on the phone, answer questions about the breed, and be keen to keep in touch with you.
+- be happy to speak to you on the phone, answer questions about the breed, and be keen to keep in touch with you.

-• Be keen to get to know you to ensure you’ll provide a suitable home for the puppy.
+- be keen to get to know you to ensure you’ll provide a suitable home for the puppy.
 This may be about your lifestyle and the type of home their puppy is going to.

-• Only breed from healthy dogs with no behaviour or health issues, and will be happy to provide health certification.
+- only breed from healthy dogs with no behaviour or health issues, and will be happy to provide health certification.

-• Encourage you to visit the puppies with their mother, and will never sell a puppy younger than 8 weeks old.
+- encourage you to visit the puppies with their mother, and will never sell a puppy younger than 8 weeks old.

-• Ensure a bitch has only one litter within 12 months, four litters over their lifetime and none after having a caesarean section.
+- ensure a bitch has only one litter within 12 months, four litters over their lifetime and none after having a caesarean section.

-• Ensure the mother and puppies have regular vet checks, including flea and worming treatments and vaccinations.
+- ensure the mother and puppies have regular vet checks, including flea and worming treatments and vaccinations.

-• Ensure each puppy is microchipped and registered on a Government compliant database.
+- ensure each puppy is microchipped and registered on a Government compliant database.

-• Ensure their dogs have a good quality of life, with an appropriate diet, a clean, warm environment and outdoor space.
+- ensure their dogs have a good quality of life, with an appropriate diet, a clean, warm environment and outdoor space.

-• Have started to socialise the puppy at home.
+- have started to socialise the puppy at home.

-• Issue a puppy pack, which includes food, paperwork and advice on progressing socialisation.
+- issue a puppy pack, which includes food, paperwork and advice on progressing socialisation.

-• Offer to take the puppy back, should your circumstances change throughout the dog's lifetime.
+- offer to take the puppy back, should your circumstances change throughout the dog's lifetime.

 A responsible breeder may also have a waiting list for their puppies.
 Remember, a responsibly bred puppy is worth the wait!